We apologize for the inconvenience.

 About the Project

-Madison Water Utility is embarking on a unique educational campaign aimed at showcasing the latest in home water efficiency and innovation.
-The Water Conservation House will be a demonstration home that features water and energy efficient building systems on display to the public.The utility hopes to begin construction in the spring or summer of 2018.
+Madison Water Utility is embarking on a unique educational campaign aimed at showcasing the latest in home water conservation, efficiency and innovation.
+The Water Conservation House will be a modest 2-3 bedroom demonstration home that features water and energy efficient building systems and landscaping on display to the public.
+We will seek a whole home EPA WaterSense certification once the project is complete.

 Interested in following the project and providing input?
 Sign up for our email list on the right side of this page.